after12am/Grep.tmbundle/README.md

     /Users/{#name}/Desktop/Grep.tmbundle/info.plist:<plist version="1.0">

+Focus on the line, and run `command + enter`.
+Since the File would be opened, you could check the line.

 ## Note

 * When you set the grep command, you has to use absolute path.
 If you use relational path, this bundle will not work.